Skip to main content

 There's no substitute for knowledge.
 Experience and regular two-way communication will tell you a lot about your customers.
 But targeted market research will build a more detailed picture of customer segments with similar needs.
 It will help you understand how to target these people so you're not wasting time on people who aren't interested in your offer.

-Crucially, it will tell you when to talk to your customers.
+Crucially, it will also tell you when to talk to your customers.
 Timing your activities to fit their buying cycles will save money and maximise sales.

 Finally, your marketing plan should look to the future: it should outline how you follow up sales and what you're doing to develop your offer.